Infineon/personalize-optiga-trust/README.md

 2. [OPTIGA™ Trust **X** Intermediate CA](https://github.com/Infineon/optiga-trust-x/blob/master/certificates/Infineon%20OPTIGA(TM)%20Trust%20X%20CA%20101.pem)
 3. [OPTIGA™ Trust **M** Intermediate CA](https://github.com/Infineon/optiga-trust-m/blob/master/certificates/Infineon%20OPTIGA(TM)%20Trust%20M%20CA%20101.pem)

-### Default with the Infineon Root ECC CA but with configurable X.509 End-Device certificates
+### Default PKI with the Infineon Root ECC CA but with configurable X.509 End-Device certificates

 The deafult PKI setup is taken, but a new Customer Intermediate CA is created based on customer requirements.
 All OPTIGA™ Trust chips then get a personalised End-Device Certificates based on this modified PKI.

 ### Cutomer CA

 A Customer decideds to use its own PKI.
-In this case the flow is following:
+In this case the flow is below:

 1. Infineon generates a new keypair (public and **private keys**) for the customer
 2. Infineon constructs a Certificate Signing request (CSR)